 Research Studio Program

-Spring 2020 Research Studio session will be held virtually on Friday, June 5.
+Fall 2020 Research Studio session will be held virtually on Friday, October 9, Thursday, November 12 and Thursday, December 10.
 We are always accepting applications for future sessions.
 Specific dates and times to be determined.

 The Studio Program offers